jeffwilcox/jeffwilcox.blog/_posts/2018-04-05-seattle-network.md

 I invested in a set of Ubiquiti Networks gear in 2016 after having an Asus router that bit the dust.
-While I started with their EdgeRouter line of carrier gear, I eventually switched to the UniFi line that has an exceptional web interface, mobile apps, and a nice community / fan base.
+While I started with their EdgeRouter line of carrier gear, I eventually switched to their [UniFi line of "Enterprise WiFi Systems"](https://unifi-sdn.ubnt.com/) and software-defined networking equipment, complete with an exceptional web interface, mobile apps, and a nice community / fan base.

 Today this means a dedicated controller device, multiple access points, a power-over-ethernet (PoE) switch, and their security gateway router product.

 With 2 years of experience with UniFi, I must say, I am a very happy customer, as evidenced by the build-outs I've done in my unit, in my building at large,